gtheilman/KineticsProblems/README.md

 It is based on the [angular-seed](https://github.com/angular/angular-seed) project.
 Rather than repeat the instructions from that project, I'd suggest you just take a look there.
 Basically, you need to have NPM and Bower installed.
 Then you run <code>npm install</code> and <code>npm start</code>.
 Point your web browser at <code>http://localhost:8000/app/index.html#/menu</code>.

+The patient cases are assembled in a kind-of [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) process where various phrases are thrown together to come up with a "new" patient case.
+Sometimes the cases may not be internally consistent.
+But the idea is more to teach students where in the patient case to find the information they need rather than teaching pathophysiology.

+###Notification of Use

+**If you use this software for a class, please send me an email letting me know.**  This is just so I can include some information on my faculty activity report regarding how the software is being used.

+### More Disclaimers

+Again, this is not a clinical tool.
+Do not use this to treat patients.
+It's a tool for teaching pharmacokinetic principles, not for patient care.